Categories

 When the demand for an option rises, volatility and option premia rise with it.
 Demand for an option does not necessarily mean an underlying security will move.
 It just means that fear has compelled a market to increase its demand for protection.

-As is true for most other aspects in life, fear is blown out of proportion and hence this is what happens in the derivatives market: fear overstates the magnitude of potential change.
+As is true for most other aspects of life, fear is blown out of proportion, and hence, this is what happens in the derivatives market: fear overstates the magnitude of potential change.

 So, when purchasing protection, one must be correct in their assumption on direction, time, and volatility to make money on an option.
 When selling, one must hedge against the risks associated with direction and volatility, among other things.